 Can you use regular granulated sugar in a cotton candy machine?

-If you are a boring person, you can use good ol’ regular, granulated non-flavored table sugar.
+If you are a boring person, you can use good ol’ regular, granulated non-flavored sugar.
 It works just fine, but where’s the magic?

 Can you use brown sugar in a cotton candy machine?

 Naturally, brown sugar will have a bit more moisture than regular granulated sugar due to the molasses content.
 Because of this, brown sugar is not ideal for making cotton candy.
-It might clog in the floss head of the machine, resulting in burnt sugar.
+It might clog the floss head of the machine, resulting in burnt sugar.

 A professional-grade cotton candy machine could probably handle using brown sugar to make cotton candy.
 However, it is recommended to just use floss sugar instead.
 For the effort to get it right, it is not worth it.